ARM-software/CMSIS-Stream/Documentation/Events.md

 As consequence, those datatype must be accessed through a `std::shared_ptr` that will manage a reference count to know how many events are referencing the buffer.

-In some platforms, the events can be managed in an asynchronous way using thread.
-As consequence, those buffer can be accessed from different thread and the access must be protected with mutexes.
+In some platforms, the events can be managed in an asynchronous way using threads.
+As consequence, those buffers can be accessed from different thread and the access must be protected with mutexes.

 It is also important to protect the ref count.